 - Uploaded HTML files

 - Image files (JPG, JPEG, GIF, PNG, BMP, TIFF)

 - WYSIWYG (What you see is what you get) content (i.e. any text and other information added to the Atto editor or text boxes).

 There are two methods to choose from when you start applying fixes.
 You can either choose to fix the most severe issues first (listed as Fix low scoring content), or the ones that are fastest to apply (listed as Content with the easiest issues to fix).
 Decide how you would like to proceed and click Start to begin.

-The fastest fixes to apply that will produce the most impactful results are to apply alternative text descriptions to all images and replace scanned PDFs with a transformable file type.
+The goal for your overall accessibility score is to achieve a 100% (as full compliance is required by law).
+The fastest fixes to apply that will produce the most impactful results are to apply alternative text descriptions to all images and to replace untagged PDFs with a transformable file type.

 - For images, you will be given the option to add a description or mark decorative images as ‘decorative’ from the report feedback if relevant.

-- For scanned PDFs (i.e. ones that cannot be read by a screenreader) you should replace these with a different file type that can be read by a screenreader (such as a tagged PDF, Word Document, or PowerPoint presentation).
+- For other resources, replace PDFs (especially untagged ones that cannot be read by a screenreader) with a different file type that can be read by a screenreader (such as a Word Document or PowerPoint presentation).